As the days get longer and the nights warmer, putting the kiddly-winks to bed is set to get a little tricker.

 The Gentle Sleep Specialist, Tara Mitchell says you’ll need to give kids about seven to 10 days to adjust to their new time changes.

-Don’t forget put your clocks forward on Sunday morning October 4, 2020, if you live in Victoria, the ACT, NSW, SA and Tasmania – most smartphones, will update automatically so don’t be caught out.
-Good luck!
+Don’t forget to put your clocks forward on Sunday October 3, 2021 if you live in Victoria, the ACT, NSW, SA and Tasmania – most smartphones, will update automatically so don’t be caught out.